-In MAST-U, the FILD probe head is mounted on an axially and angularly actuated mechanism.
-This means that the probe head position can be modified by two independent settings on a shot-to-shot basis, as it is illustrated in Fig. 3(a).
-One setting makes it possible to modify the probe head radial position in a range of R = [1.40 m, 1.60 m], adapting its distance from the plasma similar to the FILD systems in ASDEX Upgrade and DIII-D. The other setting enables changes in the aperture orientation in a range of 90°.
-It will make possible to adapt the aperture orientation to plasma scenarios with different q95 without losing velocity-space coverage.
-This is an especially relevant feature for a spherical tokamak, where the use of lower toroidal fields leads to a broader range of plasma q95.
+R = [1.40 m, 1.60 m], adapting its distance from the plasma similarly to the FILD systems in ASDEX Upgrade and DIII-D. The other setting enables changes on the aperture orientation in a range of 90°.
+It will make possible to adapt the aperture orientation to plasma scenarios with different q{95} without losing velocity-space coverage.
+This is an especially relevant feature for a spherical tokamak, where the use of lower toroidal fields leads to a broader range of plasma q{95} .
 Thus, MAST-U FILD has unique versatility in terms of being capable of adapting to different plasma scenarios, maximizing the detector velocity-space coverage.

 The mechanical system is shown in Fig. 3(b).
-Since the MAST-U FILD probe head only allows for measurements in forward field experiments (B_t clockwise), the detector is located 109 mm above the midplane, where the fast-ion loss detection will be enhanced by the grad-B drift, pointing upward.
+It is located 109 mm above the midplane, where the fast-ion loss detection is enhanced due to the grad-B orbit drift.
 Its modular telescopic design results in a compact system for an otherwise large detector.
 Light-tight parts enable direct sight to the scintillator plate, placing the optical system outside the vacuum vessel.
 In-vessel high friction contacts have been avoided and special care has been taken in the material selection of contact bodies to prevent cold welding.
 The vacuum boundary consists of the port plate and bellow-based drives, ensuring its integrity.
-The graphite cap design has been revised to allow free thermal expansion, and its temperature will be monitored by a thermocouple during operation.
+The graphite cap design has been revised to allow free thermal expansion and its temperature will be monitored by a thermocouple during operation.
 In summary, the mechanical system provides accurate positioning of the detector head while prioritising the detector integrity and safety.